jabbring/jabbring.github.io/index.md

 [Curriculum vitae](cv.pdf)

+I live in Amsterdam with my wife Barbara, daughter Hanne (2003), and son Bram (2005).
 I have been in a [band](https://blauwedinsdag.com) since 1991.
 After some persistent nudging, Spotify recently recognized us as an "artist".

 <p><span style="color:red">
 Note: I recently broke my old website; this is a placeholder for a new one I am building.